xolox/vim-tlv-mode/README.md

 choice is up to you.
 The syntax highlighting mode is intended to work well with other Vim color schemes as well.

-### Smart indentation
+### Automatic (smart) indentation

-The *vim-tlv-mode* plug-in uses Vim's ['indentexpr'] [indentexpr] option to implement smart indentation that understands TLV scope rules and automatically increases the indentation level as needed.
+The *vim-tlv-mode* plug-in uses Vim's ['indentexpr'] [indentexpr] option to implement smart indentation (that understands TLV scope rules and knows to ignore line type characters) and automatically increases the indentation level as needed.

+### Automatic text folding

+The *vim-tlv-mode* plug-in uses Vim's ['foldexpr'] [foldexpr] option to implement automatic text folding (that understands TLV scope rules and knows to ignore line type characters).
+This method of text folding is already a big improvement over indentation based folding (because that falls apart as soon as line type characters are introduced) but it's not perfect yet; I'd like to improve it further.

 ### Checking for syntax errors